psychoinformatics-de/ipsy-docs/source/internal/data_center/power.rst

 UPSs
 ====
 We do not have much battery backup capacity, so only critical equipment is protected.
-All other servers will crash -- hard.
+In the event of a power outage, all other servers will crash -- hard.

-.. note:: Neither of these UPSs are active.
+.. note:: Neither of these UPSs are active at the moment.
 This should change soon.
 (23.05.2013).

 * APC Smart-UPS SC 1000